mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 * **Parallel Computing** - Pass each item to a new parrelel node if available.
 * **Path...** - Add the location of the GH function to be solved.
 This may be a file name, IP address or URL.
 * **Show Input: Path** - Makes the Path an input on the component so Path can be set through the GH Canvas.
-* **Show Input: Enabled** - Shows a Enabled input that runs the component based on a `True` or `False` boolean value.
+* **Show Input: Enabled** - Shows an Enabled input that runs the component based on a `True` or `False` Boolean value.
 * **Asynchronous** - The user interface will not be blocked while waiting for a remote process to solve and the definition will be updated when the solve is complete.
-* **Cache In Memory** - Previous solutions are stored in memory on the local machine to imporve preformance if the same inputs were previously calculated.
+* **Cache In Memory** - Previous solutions are stored in memory on the local machine to improve performance if the same inputs were previously calculated.
-* **Cache On Server** - Previous solutions are stored on the remote server to imporve performance.
+* **Cache On Server** - Previous solutions are stored on the remote server to improve performance.
 Currently available on Remote Hops services only.

 ## Remote Machine Configuration